leohhhn/gno/examples/gno.land/whitelist/tutorial.md

 This completes the environment setup.

 To follow this tutorial, having the most up-to-date docs open is recommended.
-This is the [Gno Developer Portal](https://docs.onbloc.xyz/).
+Currently, you can view the official docs locally by running `yarn start` in the `misc/docusaurus` folder.

 ## Generating a Gno.Land keypair with Gnokey